mchspc/crypticode/main-cheat.md

 ### Acessing data.py
 `import data.py`
 `data.function()`
-Your partner is writing function definitions in data.py.
+Your partner is writing function definitions in the data.py file.
 Import data.py to acess your partner's work.
 Specify when a function comes from there.
 ```